If you want to utilize the WiFi speed of a Firestick 5GHz wireless network connection, then use this tutorial to connect your Firestick.

-So like in the solution at the top of this page, to change your WiFi channel you’ll need to go into your WiFi router’s “admin” area and switch the channel to a lower channel (like 3 or 5).
+So like in the solution at the top of this page, to change your WiFi channel you’ll need to go into your WiFi router’s admin area (see the steps in the previous section) and switch the channel to a lower channel (like 3 or 5).

 Check out this list of WiFi channels on Wikipedia.

 One user reports that the Firestick supports only channels 36 through 48 when attempting to connect to 5GHz networks.
-Therefore, if you try the fix above, then you may still have trouble connecting Firestick 5GHz WiFi.
+It’s possible that if you try the fix above, then you may still have trouble connecting Firestick 5GHz WiFi.

 Explanation: The other channels are ‘DFS’ WiFi channels.
 These channels are sometimes used by “radars” in some places, which would require the router to instantly change WiFi channels and then let the devices connected to it know about the change.